valentinhon/webpage/src/index.md

 # Teaching duties and responsibilities

 I am teaching various courses at ensIIE.
 I am giving tutorials and practical sessions of almost all computer science modules of the first semester.
-I am also giving an adavanced course in the fifth semester about performance of distributed systems, introducing scheduling and performance analysis of distributed applications.
+I am also giving an advanced course in the fifth semester about performance of distributed systems, introducing theory and applied scheduling in distributed computing, in addition to performance analysis of distributed applications.

-For more details, please refer to the details [teaching](teaching.html) page.
+For more details, please refer to the [teaching](teaching.html) page.

-I am the head of the CIDM track, in partnership with the CEA.
+Since Sept.
+2024, I am the head of the CIDM track, organized in partnership with the CEA.
 This track offers an advanced and complete program about HPC, BigData and Quantum computing.
 A full program description is available [here](https://www.ensiie.fr/formation).

 From Sept.
 2025, I will hold the Teaching Chair "Technologies avancées et émergentes pour la Souveraineté numérique" between ensIIE and CEA.